-The EPN-TAP protocol is directly derived from IVOA's Table Access Protocol (TAP) [RD6], a protocol to access data organized in tables, here adapted to Planetary Science.
-EPN-TAP is an extension of TAP with extra characterization derived from a Data Model - just like ObsTAP is an extension based on the Obscore Data Model [RD7].
+The EPN-TAP protocol is directly derived from IVOA's TAP [RD6], a protocol to access data organized in tables, here adapted to Planetary Science.
+EPN-TAP is an extension of TAP with extra characterization derived from a Data Model - just like ObsTAP is an extension based on the Obscore Data Model.

 The EPN Data Model is used to describe many types of Planetary Science data using a standard terminology [RD5].
 EPN-TAP uses a subset of this terminology to define standard query parameters.
 This subset of the EPN Data Model is called EPNCore.
-Some parameters are adapted from ObsCore, but also from the PDAP protocol of IPDA [RD1] and from the SPASE protocol (Space Physics Archive Search and Extract) [RD27].
+Some parameters are directly derived from the PDAP protocol of IPDA [RD1].